D-J-Harris/chef/README.md

 ## Decisions

 - Just like the source material, the character set is restricted to UTF-8 which enables us to scan the source code one byte at a time.
 The encoding of the source code is checked to be UTF-8 at runtime

+## Garbage Collection

+Roots for objects on the heap are

+- VM values stack
+- VM call frame closures
+- Global variables
+- Compiler functions
+- Open upvalues
+- Function constants should be `Rc<T>` so that values survive between the

+In theory, if every other object reference besides these are `Weak<T>` then we can have Rust's memory model manage garbage collection for us